- Inference API — chat completions, the responses endpoint, and related model APIs.

 Large language model (LLM)

 If data residency or third-party data sharing is a concern, choose a self-hosted model (a Qwen or Moonshot/Kimi model) to keep prompt and response generation on Telnyx infrastructure.
-Region remains best-effort even for self-hosted models.
+Region is not guaranteed even for self-hosted models.

 Can STT, TTS, or LLM processing be restricted to the EU?